niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 Let me just show you,how this is done.

 So for our application, for example, I just have to add a target connection to the vSphere Server.
-For this I just have to give it, the server URL, the user name and the password to connect to the Server.
+For this I just have to give it the server URL, the user name and the password to connect to the Server.

 Here we can use a user that already has read and write access.